adelbertc/sabre/README.md

 If you are distributing over several machines, the use of a script may be useful.

+### Fault Tolerance
+Each individual `Worker` is watched by the `Master` - on worker failure the master will simply queue up the corresponding work to be done by other workers.

+If a worker machine JVM crashes, all workers are considered dead and all work that was being done on that machine is queued up again.

+Because of this fault tolerance mechanism, Sabre is elastic - worker machines are free to join (if they are specified in `sabre.cfg`) and leave as they please.

 ### Edgelists
 Edgelists are formatted as two columns.
 Each column corresponds to an endpoint of an edge in the graph.
 Note that since Sabre assumes an undirected graph,